vani3598/Healthcare-Data-Engineering-Databricks/README.md

 - **Gold Layer** – Stores business-ready datasets used for reporting and analytics.

 Azure Data Lake Storage Gen2 is used as the central storage platform for all three layers.

+## Azure Data Factory

+Azure Data Factory is used to orchestrate data ingestion into the Bronze layer of Azure Data Lake Storage Gen2.

+### Pipeline Components

+- Linked Service: `ls_adls_healthcare`
+- Source Dataset: `ds_healthcare_csv`
+- Sink Dataset: `ds_bronze_output`
+- Pipeline: `pl_ingest_healthcare_csv`
+- Activity: `copy_healthcare_to_bronze`

+The pipeline can be extended with triggers, parameterization, and metadata-driven orchestration for enterprise-scale implementations.